 A gene that causes Chiari malformation hasn't been identified, but it does sometimes run in families.
 This means that it could be a hereditary condition.

 Signs and Symptoms

-If a Chiari malformation is severe enough to block the flow of CSF or put pressure on the brain or spinal cord, the nervous system can be affected.
+If a Chiari malformation is severe enough to block the flow of cerebrospinal fluid or put pressure on the brain or spinal cord, the nervous system can be affected.
 If so, symptoms can include dizziness and problems with balance and coordination.
-This means a child might fall down a lot, walk unusually, have trouble grasping items, or have poor hand-eye coordination.
+This means a child might fall down a lot, walk unusually, have trouble grasping items, or have poor hand–eye coordination.